 What To Do If A Cat’s Skin Tag Bleeds

-Finding blood on a cat’s skin can be worrying.
-However, skin tags will easily bleed if caught or scratched.
+Skin tags will easily bleed if caught or scratched.
 The skin will rupture and bleed, just like a normal wound.
-The skin tag will heal, but it can become infected.
-Regularly cleaning will be required.
+The skin tag will heal, but it may become infected.
+Regular sterilization will be required.

-If a skin tag does get caught and bleed, it may actually prove fruitful as the skin tag is more likely to drop off and die.
-To stem the bleeding, grab a clean towel and apply a bit of pressure to encourage the blood to clot.
-Try to use a small bandage to stop bacteria from getting into the wound and causing infection.
+If a skin tag does get caught, it may actually help as the skin tag is more likely to drop off and die.
+To stem the bleeding, get a clean piece of cloth and apply some pressure to encourage the blood to clot.
+Use a small bandage to stop bacteria from getting into the wound and causing infection.